Home > Pivot > Layout > Expand

-How to collapse and expand specific items in a pivot field, or the entire pivot field.
+How to collapse and expand specific items in a Microsoft Excel pivot field, or the entire pivot field.
 The Expand and Collapse commands do not affect items that have been filtered

 To see the steps for expanding and collapsing pivot table details, please watch this short video.
 The full video transcript is at the bottom of this page